 What does the Letter Builder do?
-3

 Examples 3

 Detailed Overview 4

 What are the capabilities of the Letter Builder?
 4

 What might the Letter Builder be used for?
 4

 Formatting capabilities of the Letter Builder 4

 Would you rather work in Microsoft Word?
 5

 Using the Letter Builder 7

 The Letter Builder list page 7

 Know what you want to create, before you create it 8

 General properties of your letter 9

 Adding content to your letter 9

 Making content from the record automatically appear in the letter 11

-Working with sub documents 14
+Working with sub documents 15

 What is a sub document?
-14
+15

-Let's add a sub document to our complaint acknowledgement letter 14
+Let's add a sub document to our complaint acknowledgement letter 15

-Creating our sub document 14
+Creating our sub document 15

-Adding the sub document to the parent document 15
+Adding the sub document to the parent document 16

-Example: A sub document containing information from a sub form 16
+Example: A sub document containing information from a sub form 17

+Generating a letter 18

+How to allow other users to generate the letter?
+18

-Administration of the Letter Builder 17
+Administration of the Letter Builder 20

-End users generating letters 17

-How does a letter appear as an option on a listing page?
-17

-Additional Information & Tips 17
+Additional Information & Tips 20

+Related Tonics 20